 Whether you wish to ask if osteopathy could be useful or is appropriate, or whether you want to make a more detailed inquiry or even make an appointment, please use the 'Contact Us' page on this web site or get directly in touch by calling the above number.

-Modern healthcare practice favours an evidence based approach to your care.
-This approach moves 'usual' practice towards 'best practice'.
+Modern healthcare practice favours an evidence based, multi-disciplinary approach, moving 'usual' practice toward 'best practice'.
 The overarching aim of this osteopathic practice is to assure you of expertise, experience, empathy and professionalism in a relaxed office practice environment, together with collaborative liaison with other healthcare providers as indicated.

 Dr McGrath allows plenty of time to thoroughly investigate and explain your clinical presentation, conducts a careful analysis of the initial mechanism of injury and the subsequent factors that may influence your recovery, together with other wider social and psychological influences that may bear upon your coping ability.
 Evidence indicates that prolonged musculoskeletal treatment or 'over-servicing' are not associated with enhanced outcomes.
 At all times, your condition, your response to treatment and your progress will be closely monitored and critically evaluated.

 - Best practice not usual practice - there is no 'one-size fits all' approach, technique, exercise or device.
 Your care is specific, tailored and consistent with the evidence